neat/evaluate

 Root orchestration for NEAT population evaluation.

-- run the configured fitness pathway,
+- Run the configured fitness pathway (per-genome or whole-population).

-- ensure diversity-stat storage exists for downstream tuning,
+- Ensure diversity-stat storage exists for downstream tuning.

-- refresh lightweight speciation state,
+- Refresh lightweight speciation state.

 Reading order: